Send the link below via email or IMCopy

 HOW the example relates to the rest of your essay.

 If you want clear, well-organized body paragraphs, this is a good basic way to order your thoughts.
 As we explore different types of AP category essays, I will discuss variations on this basic theme.
-This structure is relevant to all AP Language essays.

 1. TOPIC SENTENCE.
 Your topic sentence tells the reader the TOPIC of your paragraph or the TYPE OF EXAMPLE you will address in your paragraph.